VestaKK/COMP30019P1/README.md

 OBJ models:
 - Loaded in vertices, vertex normals and faces with simple string parsing
 - Faces are stored as an array of Triangle primitives
-- Triangles updated to store information about both vertexs and vertex normals
+- Triangles updated to store information about both vertexs and vertex normals, as well as whether or not the material is Refractive (speeds up triangle intersection calculations)
-- Bool hasVertexNormals allows for conditional vertex normal interpolation for the sake of 'smoother' shading of obj surface (since obj provides surface normals but a normal triangle primitive doesn't)
+- Triangles also store a Bool hasVertexNormals allows for conditional vertex normal interpolation for the sake of 'smoother' shading of obj surface (since obj can provide surface normals but a normal triangle primitive doesn't)
-- Optimised Obj ray collision detecting using AABB ray collision
+- Optimised Obj ray collision detecting using AABB ray collision.
+Ray must collide with the AABB before going through each triangle and finding the closest triangle to the fired ray.
 - Using Multithreading to speed up obj triangle collision detection

 Custom Camera orientation:
 - Used Rodrigues' Rotation Formula using left handed coordinate system
+- Rotate the basis vectors in world space first, before continuing the usual calculations to translate pixel coordinates to world space coordinates
-- Applied extra logic to allow rotations from -360 -> 360 degress
+- Applied extra logic to allow rotations from -360 -> 360 degress, since Rodrigues' Formula only works from angles 0 -> 180 degrees (if you just use one formula).

 ## Final scene render